Nvim/epirootkit/README.md

 download Go 1.24.4 from the official website, extract it and put the binary in `/usr/local`.
 The script will then update the user's path and print the result of `go version`, to assert that everything went well.
-A [Nerd Font](https://www.nerdfonts.com/) will also be installed, as the CLI makes use of various special characters and emojis.
+A [Nerd Font](https://www.nerdfonts.com/) will also be installed, as the TUI makes use of various special characters and emojis.

 After running the script, run `source ~/.bashrc` to update the `$PATH` of your